SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Tuples
 ------

-Tuples are a way to group together multiple values of various types.
+:newTerm:`Tuples` are a way to group together multiple values of various types.
 They provide a simple way to pass around multiple values as a single entity.

 Here's an example of a tuple: